radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 2. Next, skim through both judgements in order to figure out where each judge is heading—that is, what result they ultimately want to reach.
 Here, you aren't worried about each judge's *reasons* for their decision; you just want to know where they end up.
 Having this out in front of you will help a lot when you try to make sense the reasoning in more detail later.
 [Show example for Dickson and Laskin]

 3. Read the case closely, paragraph by paragraph, pausing after each main point or issue.
-In your materials, I have provided prompts to flag good stopping points in the text, along with a few questions to focus your thinking. {{< /spoiler >}}
+In your materials, I have provided prompts to flag good stopping points in the text, along with a few questions to focus your thinking.
+{{% /callout %}}

 After viewing the screencast above, complete steps one (*read the facts*) and two (*figure out where each judge is going*) of the analysis.
 Then test your knowledge with the following quiz.

 ## Practice: Case Review ##

-{{% callout note %}}
+{{% callout exercise %}}

 ### Quiz

-<iframe src="https://opensourcelaw.limesurvey.net/666313" height="800"frameBorder="0"></iframe>{{% /callout %}}
+<iframe src="https://opensourcelaw.limesurvey.net/666313" height="650"frameBorder="0"></iframe>{{% /callout %}}

 Once you've completed the quiz above, move on to step 3 of the case review strategy: read the full case as closely as possible.
 You will likely find some terms and concepts a little confusing; others you might find totally incomprehensible.
 This is completely normal.
 Try not to get too discouraged if you find that reading cases is frustrating at first.
 Keep going — this will get easier as you practice, even if it feels like treading water for now.
 I encourage you to take the case in chunks, using the prompts along the way to pause your reading and take stock of what you're learning or finding it hard to understand.